TheDarrenJoseph/AberWebMUD/README.md

 Check the LICENSE file for the project's license

 ## Running the project
+1. You first need to satisfy python's dependencies, run 'sudo pip install -r requirements.txt' in the AberWebMUD folder
-1. Change your terminal directory to the server folder
+2. Change your terminal directory to the server folder
-2. You may have to ensure the JavaScript files have been concatted into the client.js file, run build.sh in the scripts folder (there's a good chance this has already been done before a Git commit)
+3. (Optional) JavaScript files are concatted into the client.js file, run build.sh in the scripts folder (there's a good chance this has already been done before a Git commit)
 3. Run main.py in Python
 4. visit 'localhost:5000' in a browser

 ## Postgres vs SQLite
 The project currently uses an SQLite DB in-memory in order to run locally for development and demonstration.
 The project can also be run with a PostgreSQL database for a scalable DB platform if deployed (adjusted in database.py), if so you must ensure the PostgreSQL database service is running (database.py should detail what is expected).

 ## Running client tests (QUnit)
+1. (Optional) Client tests (files named 'test-....js') are appended into the test.js file using the same build.sh as above
-Client tests are available once the server is running (main.py) at 'localhost:5000/test'
+2. Client tests are available once the server is running (main.py) at 'localhost:5000/test'

 ## Running server tests (unittest)
 1. change directory to 'server'